sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 2: Initialize the variable number and flag = true

-step 3: Check the condition if given number is equal to 1 . then the number equal to 1 print it is `"prime number"` and go to step 9.
-If it is not equal to 1 go to next step.
+step 3:

-step 4: Check else if condition the number greater than 1.
+step 4: Check if condition the number greater than 1.
 If it is true then go to next step

 step 5: Declare for loop initialize variable i with 2.
 Repeat the steps until i < number